intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 ### Threat landscape

 The threat object is not sufficient to describe the threat landscape.
-We need add the concept of risk source and target objectives.
+We need add the concept of threat actor ("source de risque") and target objectives (objectifs visés).

-A risk scenario can refer to zero, one or several risk source.
+A risk scenario can refer to zero, one or several threat actors.

 A risk scenario can refer to zero, one or several target objectives.